DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/references.md

 ### Introduction

-Welcome to the Information Hub.
+Welcome to the Integration Hub.
 Here you will find powerful tools which enable you manage, share, transform, and augment your data.

 For help and support click [here](route:/hubs/index/support).